Get acquainted with our staff. They have been chosen for their knowledge, expertise and experience. We are proud of

 Nickole Unterzuber Bowman

-Nickole is responsible for all of the business operations of Lactation Education Resources and FirstLatch.net.
+Nickole is responsible for all of the business operations of Lactation Education Resources and FirstLatch.
 Her experience includes human resources, operations, and project management.

 Wendy manages our Lactation Consultant Training program.
 She may likely be the friendly voice you hear on the phone when calling our office.
 She holds an Associate degree in Education and is the mother of two smart, strong, beautiful (and breastfed!) growing girls.

 Dalaney is responsible for assisting will phone calls and company projects.
 She has her BA in Maternal and Child Health and practices as an IBCLC.
 She has five energetic and fun loving children.

 Julie breastfed her own son for 2 and a half years and has been a breastfeeding peer counselor for nearly a decade.
 She works on a variety of projects for LER, but you’ll most likely hear her friendly voice if you call the office or send us an email.

 Amy coordinates our Clinical Internship Program.
 Amy is a mother of three happily breastfed children, has a degree in finance and German and spends her "spare time" working at a local Virginia hospital as a NICU and Mother Baby Unit IBCLC.

-Becky is responsible for coordinating and editing course work and lesson development at LER as well as managing the LER Facebook study group pages.
-She holds a B.S. and M.S. in Biology from Idaho State University and is currently studying to become an IBCLC.
-She has 3 amazing daughters, all happily breastfed, and 2 fantastic step-children.
+Becky is responsible for coordinating, editing and publishing all coursework for LER and First Latch.
+She holds a B.S. and M.S. in Biology from Idaho State University.
+Becky has 3 amazing daughters, all happily breastfed, and 2 fantastic step-children.

 Jeanette is a board certified lactation consultant in private practice with Birthswell in Ithaca, New York.
 Jeanette has been combining communications work and women's health advocacy for more than 20 years.
 She brings together strategic communication skills with a love of social media and a real-world knowledge of birth business and activism.